VKleinSousa/RBPseg/README.md

 #### **How to avoid this issue:**
 - **Reduce the number of fractions:**
    Creating fewer fractions can simplify the pairing process and reduce errors.

+### **sDp fractions FASTA have gaps or sequences do not match**

+This issue typically occurs when the input structure contains multiple chains.
+Predictions involving multiple chains (e.g., trimeric models) are often less accurate and can break local symmetry.
+This may cause rbpseg-sdp to fragment domains inappropriately.

+Current limitation:

+In the current version, these broken segments can cause downstream issues during merging.

+Quick fix:

+Use the --only_single_chain (-o) flag when running rbpseg-sdp.
+This forces the segmentation algorithm to process only a single chain, improving consistency across predictions.

 ## **Version**